Resources

 In a sense, Rainier creates its own weather.
 The mountain is so massive that it has the effect of trapping precipitation from the prevailing southwestern winter storms on its south and west flanks to create more rainfall and snowfall than on the north and east side, unlike other mountains.

 Paradise, elevation 5,400’ on the southern flank, once held the world record for measured snowfall in a single year (1971-72) with 1,122 inches.
-The average snowfall for the period 1920/21 – 2022/23 is 640 inches.
+The average snowfall for the period 1920/21 through 2022/23 is 640 inches.
 Sunrise, the visitor center on the north side, is in the shadow of the mountain.
 At 6,400’ it is 1,000’ higher than Paradise.
 Even though specific records aren’t kept, it is assumed that it receives about half the amount of Paradise.
 As a result of greater snowpack and longer melt times, the elevational zones on the south and west side begin at lower levels by approximately 500’.

 Paradise in the Snow